Sirasa Superstar: Final 12 of Season III (After the Wildcard Round)

 Shanika Madhumali adjudged the winner of the Sirasa Super Star Season 3 was held on 8 May 2010 at the CR and FC Grounds.
 12 finalists were eventually chosen, among the 107,000 who applied, hoping for a shot at stardom.
-Week after week, the finalists were put through grueling challenges testing their showmanship and vocal prowess and put on stage to win over the dynamic judging panel consisting of Jagath Wickramasinghe, Chandrika Siriwardene, Raju Bandara, Samitha Mudunkotuwa and Amal Perera.
-Lastly Shanika Madhumali and Arjuna Rookantha selected and Shanika adjudged the winner of the 'Sirasa Super Star'.
+Week after week, the finalists were put through grueling challenges testing their showmanship and vocal prowess and performed before a judging panel consisting of Jagath Wickramasinghe, Chandrika Siriwardene, Raju Bandara, Samitha Mudunkotuwa and Amal Perera.
+Shanika Madhumali and Arjuna Rookantha were selected, and Shanika was the winner of the 'Sirasa Super Star' title.